karmab/fission-apb/README.md

 ## STATUS

-- failing when trying to make cluster role bindings
+- failing when trying to make cluster role bindings (necessary for fission crd) or trying to create namespaces.
+APB cant be used to do actions clusterwide refer to [manually.md](manually.md) for additional operations

 ## Problems?